jvillacinda11/Miva-Merchant-ADPM-on-PROD-Page/README.md

 - **Retain Attribute Machine Functionality**

     ADPM does not work with the attribute machine at the time of writing.
-This project works around this limitation to keep the same user experience as before.
+This project works around this limitation to keep the same user experience as the default.

 ## Limitations
 - **Discounts on add-on products don't display on product page**